-Philosophy Minor Minor code OR5241
+Philosophy Minor

 The general requirement for the philosophy minor is 25 hours, at least 20 of which must be courses numbered 200 or above.
 For more information, contact the Department of Philosophy.

 Philosophy-Prelaw Major (B.A.)
 Special curriculum; major code BA5244